 RD's strategy for managing return on capital is to upstream most net profits and to reduce excess capital, while still maintaining a strong prudential capital position.
 Thus, in recent years the dividend payout ratio has been 80-100%.
-Prudential capital metrics are comfortably in excess of the minimum requirements.
-At YE18 the CET1 ratio stood at
+However, prudential capital metrics are comfortably in excess of the minimum requirements.
+At YE17 the CET1 ratio stood at 28.6%.

-30.3%.
-As Basel III requirements are fully phased in towards 2027 solvency needs will rise, but it is expected that the amount of capital upstreamed will be reduced to cover this.
 Danish mortgage banks are not subject to MREL, but (as defined in EU directives), capital must be a minimum of 8% of the risk exposure amount (REA); and common equity tier 1 capital and tier 1 capital must equal at least 4.5% and 6%, respectively, of the REA.